 Chloral hydrate: A sedative, the combination of chloral hydrate and alcohol, known as a Mickey Finn, produces rapid loss of consciousness.
 This action of placing chloral hydrate into an alcoholic beverage of someone else without their knowledge is referred to as “slipping a Mickey.”
 In addition to sedative brain effects, chloral hydrate also lowers a person’s ability to breathe, irritates the gastrointestinal tract and interrupts the normal beating of the heart.
 Mild use is similar to alcohol intoxication (drowsiness and unsteadiness).
 With increased use, chloral hydrate can cause death, usually from heart disturbances.

 Dextromethorphan: An over-the-counter cough suppressant, dextromethorphan has gained popularity as a drug of abuse because of its structural similarity to PCP and morphine derivatives.
+Although not typically a primary source of drug addiction, the abuse of the drug can be a precursor to later addictive behavior.
 It is also known as DM, Robo and Robo shots.
 Dextromethorphan is a depressant that can produce a high with hallucinations similar to those of PCP at larger doses.
 Almost two four-ounce bottles of over-the-counter cough suppressant must be ingested to reach these doses.